Shane Wright: Kingston Frontenacs (2019–2023)

 Due to the COVID-19 pandemic, the 2020–21 season was cancelled, leaving Wright without a league to play in.
-His only competitive hockey in that span was an appearance at the 2021 IIHF World U18 Championships.
+His only competitive ice hockey in that span was an appearance at the 2021 World U18 Championships.

 Wright returned to the Frontenacs for the 2021–22 season.
 On October 8, 2021, he was named captain of the team, making him the youngest captain in OHL history.
-Expectations were high based on his rookie season, his performance internationally, and his presumptive status as the first overall pick in the NHL draft, but the season began with only 22 points in 19 games in his first two months.
+Expectations were high based on his rookie season, his performance internationally, and his presumptive status as the first overall pick in the NHL entry draft, but the season began with only 22 points in 19 games in his first two months.
 Many attributed this in part to the loss of the prior OHL season.
 However, he was widely credited with taking major strides in performance for the remainder.
 Wright finished the regular season with 32 goals and 62 assists, the former less than in his debut season, the latter a significant increase.
 The Frontenacs qualified for the OHL playoffs, and faced the Oshawa Generals in the first round.
-Wright scored the series-winning goal in overtime of Game 6 to eliminate the Generals and advance to the second round.
+Wright scored the series-winning goal in overtime of game six to eliminate the Generals and advance to the second round.
 The Frontenacs were eliminated by the North Bay Battalion in the second round, concluding his season.

-After spending the fall of 2022 playing variously in the NHL, the AHL, and the World Junior Championships, Wright was sent back to the OHL by the Kraken management for the second half of the 2022–23 season.
+After spending the fall of 2022 playing variously in the NHL, the AHL, and the 2023 World Junior Championships, Wright was sent back to the OHL by the Kraken management for the second half of the 2022–23 season.
 With the Frontenacs not considered to be a competitive team, it was widely speculated that he would soon be traded to another team in advance of the OHL's trade deadline for the OHL playoffs, with teams such as the Ottawa 67's, London Knights, Barrie Colts, and Peterborough Petes rumoured to be interested.

-Windsor Spitfires (2023–present)
+Windsor Spitfires (2023)

-Despite rumours that placed the London Knights as frontrunners to secure Wright in trade, on January 9, 2023 he was traded to the Windsor Spitfires in exchange for Ethan Miedema, Gavin McCarthy, five draft picks, and two additional conditional draft picks.
+Despite rumours that placed the London Knights as frontrunners to secure Wright in trade, on January 9, 2023, he was traded to the Windsor Spitfires in exchange for Ethan Miedema, Gavin McCarthy, five draft picks, and two additional conditional draft picks.
 This trade was the last of a series of transactions by the Spitfires, the defending OHL Western Conference champions, in advance of the 2023 playoffs.
 Windsor general manager Bill Bowler said that "anytime you get the captain of the gold-medal winning Team Canada junior team is a great day for the organization and the City of Windsor."

+Wright played 20 games in the regular season, notching 15 goals and 22 assists, while the Spitfires finished first in the Western Conference and entered their first round playoff series against the Kitchener Rangers as the top seed.
+Wright managed one goal and two assists in four playoff games, before the Spitfires were upset in a sweep by the Rangers.